brambozz/nnn/README_local.md

 Since I use Colemak as keyboard layout and have some custom bindings in vim, I try to make the two coherent.
 Below is copied from the original readme, but changed with my bindings.
+At some point, I want to make a cheatsheet for this.

 ```
  NAVIGATION